AllisonChase/Theme-Park-Incidents/README.md

 PIP: pip install wordcloud<br>
 CONDA: conda install -c conda-forge wordcloud

-If there are no wheels available for your version of python, installing the package requires having a C compiler set up.
-Before installing a compiler, report an issue describing the version of python and operating system being used.
+If there are no wheels available for your version of Python, installing the package requires having a C compiler set up.
+Before installing a compiler, report an issue describing the version of Python and operating system being used.

 **At least one paragraph summarizing efforts for ethical considerations made in the project**

-Our data set does not include names, but some names could be inferred via publicly avaiable hews articles.
+Our data set does not include names, but some names could be inferred via publicly avaiable news articles.
+The only indicators of events are the combinations of the date of incidents with the age and gender of the affected party.
+We did not make any of this data part of our presentation.
 No data was scraped in completing this project.

 **References for the Data Source(s)**